MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-profile-configuration.md

 ## Resolution

 As a tenant administrator, you can do the following to mitigate the issue.
-The steps below describe how to remove the profile configurations with errors.
-The alternative resolution is described in the next section.
+The steps below describe how to remove the profile configurations with errors or alternatively, exporting the profile and fix the code issues.

 > [!NOTE]
-> The following steps will delete records with compilation errors and the specific profile configuration will be deleted.
+> The steps in the [Removing profile configuration records](devenv-troubleshooting-profile-configuration.md#removing-profile-configuration-records) section will delete records with compilation errors and the specific profile configuration will be deleted.
 It's recommended to take a screenshot of any configuration done, before deleting them.

+### Identifying profile configuration

 1. In [!INCLUDE[prod_short](includes/prod_short.md)], in the **Tell Me** box, enter **Profiles**, and then choose the related link.
 2. Select the profile card of the profile that can't be customized, and then choose **Manage customized pages**.
 3. Select the **Troubleshoot** button.
   You'll now get the list of all records that contain errors.
-These records must be fixed or removed to unblock the user.
+To proceed, select either [Removing profile configuration records](devenv-troubleshooting-profile-configuration.md#removing-profile-configuration-records) or [Force export of profile configuration (from version 16.2)](devenv-troubleshooting-profile-configuration.md#force-export-of-profile-configuration-from-version-162).

+### Removing profile configuration records

-4. Select the **Manage** action to delete the profile configurations with errors.
+To remove the identified records, select the **Manage** action to delete the profile configurations with errors.

-## Alternative resolution
+### Force export of profile configuration (from version 16.2)

-From [!INCLUDE [prod_short](includes/prod_short.md)] version 16.2 it's possible to try to mitigate the issue by forcing and export of the profile, fixing the issue, and then reimport the profile.
+From [!INCLUDE [prod_short](includes/prod_short.md)] version 16.2 it's possible to try to mitigate the issue by forcing an export of the profile, fixing the issue, and then reimporting the profile.

 1. In [!INCLUDE[prod_short](includes/prod_short.md)], in the **Tell Me** box, enter **Profiles**, and then choose the related link.
 2. Select the **Export Profiles** button, and select **Yes** when prompted.